telefonicaid/fiware-sth-comet/README.md

 1. To run the STH server, just execute:
 <pre> npm start </pre>

+The STH component provides the user with 2 mechanisms to configure the component to the concrete needs of the user:

+* Environment variables, which can be set assigning values to them or using the `sth_default.conf` file if a packaged version of the STH component is used.
+* The [`config.js`](https://github.com/telefonicaid/IoT-STH/blob/develop/config.js) located at the root of the STH component code, a JSON formatted file including the configuration properties.

+It is important to note that environment variables, if set, take precedence over the properties defined in the `config.js` file.

 The script accepts the following parameters as environment variables:

 - STH_HOST: The host where the STH server will be started.
 Optional.
 Default value: "localhost".
 - STH_PORT: The port where the STH server will be listening.
 Optional.
-Default value: 8666.
+Default value: "8666".
 - LOG_LEVEL: The logging level of the messages.
 Messages with a level equal or superior to this will be logged.
 Optional.
 Default value: "info".
 - LOG_TO_CONSOLE: A flag indicating if the logs should be sent to the console.
 Optional.
-Default value: true.
+Default value: "true".
 - LOG_TO_FILE: A flag indicating if the logs should be sent to a file.
 Optional.
-Default value: true.
+Default value: "true".
 - LOG_FILE_MAX_SIZE_IN_BYTES: Maximum size in bytes of the log files.
 If the maximum size is reached, a new log file is created incrementing a counter used as the suffix for the log file name.
 Optional.
-Default value: undefined.
+Default value: "0" (no size limit).
 - LOG_DIR: The path to a directory where the log file will be searched for or created if it does not exist.
 Optional.
 Default value: "./log".
 - LOG_FILE_NAME: The name of the file where the logs will be stored.
 Optional.
 Default value: "sth_app.log".
 - PROOF_OF_LIFE_INTERVAL: The time in seconds between proof of life logging messages informing that the server is up and running normally.
 Default value: "60".